 Minors and Certificate Programs Appropriate for Civil Engineering Civil engineering is a uniquely wide-ranging profession.
 Various departments offer minors and certificate programs that augment a student's civil engineering education.
-The faculty encourages students to pursue a minor or certificate.
-Areas especially appropriate for civil engineering include:
+The faculty encourages students to pursue a minor or certificate, such as: Business Administration (College of Business) Economics (Department of Economics) French, German, Japanese, Italian or Spanish (Department of Languages, Linguistics, and Comparative Literature) International Economics (Department of Economics) Geomatics Engineering Certificate (Department of Civil, Environmental and Geomatics Engineering) (highly recommended)

-Business Administration (College of Business) Economics (Department of Economics) French, German, Japanese, Italian or Spanish (Department of Languages, Linguistics, and Comparative Literature) International Economics (Department of Economics) Geomatics Engineering Certificate (Department of Civil, Environmental and Geomatics Engineering) Geomatics Engineering Minor (Department of Civil, Environmental and Geomatics Engineering) (highly recommended)
+Geomatics Engineering Minor (Department of Civil, Environmental and Geomatics Engineering) (highly recommended)

-Geographic Information Systems (Department of Geosciences) certificate program (highly recommended) Geography (Department of Geosciences) Geology (Department of Geosciences) Mathematics (Department of Mathematical Sciences) Public Management (School of Public Administration) Statistics (Department of Mathematical Sciences)
+Geographic Information Systems Certificate (Department of Geosciences) Geography (Department of Geosciences) Geology (Department of Geosciences) Mathematics (Department of Mathematical Sciences) Public Management (School of Public Administration) Statistics (Department of Mathematical Sciences)

 Obtaining a minor or certificate will require the completion of credits beyond the 128 required for the B.S. in Civil Engineering.
 Contact the department offering the minor or certificate for more details.